hafizhhardian/hafizhhardian/README.md

 - 👋 Hi, I’m @MR_Hatetastic
 - 👀 I’m interested in Motosports,Football & Tech
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me :
-- 😄 Pronouns: Lanang
+- 😄 Pronouns:
-- ⚡ Fun fact: Saya nub
+- ⚡ Fun fact:

 <!---
 hafizhhardian/hafizhhardian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.